yurt-page/sshtunnel/README.md

 The sshtunnel will also add `-N -o ExitOnForwardFailure=yes -o BatchMode=yes` options when starting the ssh connection.

-Then restart with `systemctl restart sshtunnel` and check status with `systemctl status sshtunnel`.
+Then restart with `systemctl --user restart sshtunnel` and check status with `systemctl --user status sshtunnel`.

 If no any tunnel specified the sshtunnel stops and a service won't be running unless you restart it.